0xj4an-personal/copoazulabs/docs/setup/CELO_SETUP.md

 # 🌾 Celo Network Configuration

 This document provides specific setup instructions for deploying Copoazú Labs on the Celo network.
-This project is built from scratch using the latest Celo Sepolia testnet.
+This project is configured for Celo Mainnet production.

 ## 🔧 Network Configuration